danwooller/arr_scripts/README.md

 sudo apt install git -y
 ```
 Systemd: Standard on Ubuntu/Debian/Raspbian.

-HandBrakeCLI: Required for transcoding scripts.

-Permissions: Scripts require sudo for installation to /usr/local/bin and service management.

 ⚙️ Service Configuration Template
 When creating a new background service, use this logic within your .service files to ensure compatibility with update_script.sh: